kippnorcal/sqlsorcery/README.rst

     $ pipenv install sqlsorcery

-By default sqlsorcery does not install the sql dialect specific python drivers.
+By default, **sqlsorcery** does not install the sql dialect specific python drivers.
 To install these, you can specify the dialects as a comma separated list of each dialect you will need drivers for.

 .. code-block:: bash